stabner/HashmonkeyCoin/doc/build-windows.md

 WINDOWS BUILD NOTES
 ====================

-Below are some notes on how to build Raptoreum Core for Windows.
+Below are some notes on how to build HashmonkeyCoin Core for Windows.

-The options known to work for building Raptoreum Core on Windows are:
+The options known to work for building HashmonkeyCoin Core on Windows are:

-* On Linux, using the [Mingw-w64](https://www.mingw-w64.org/) cross compiler tool chain. and is the platform used to build the Raptoreum Core Windows release binaries.
+* On Linux, using the [Mingw-w64](https://www.mingw-w64.org/) cross compiler tool chain. and is the platform used to build the HashmonkeyCoin Core Windows release binaries.
 * On Windows, using [Windows
 Subsystem for Linux (WSL)](https://docs.microsoft.com/windows/wsl/about) and the Mingw-w64 cross compiler tool chain.